Bert and Bertie: Career

+Before the COVID-19 pandemic, the duo were actively developing the biopic feature A Special Relationship written by Simon Beaufoy and set to star Rachel Weisz as Elizabeth Taylor.
+The heavily-researched film was set to chronicle Taylor's journey from actress to activist through her friendship with her assistant Roger Wall.

 In July 2020, it was announced they would direct a block of episodes for the Disney+ series Hawkeye, which premiered in November 2021.

-In February 2021, it was announced that the two will direct Queen Bitch & The High Horse, a film about the largest municipal fraud in American history.
+In February 2021, it was announced that the two would direct Queen Bitch & The High Horse, a film about the largest municipal fraud in American history.
 Cate Blanchett and her production company Dirty Films will produce, along with New Republic Pictures.

-In August 2022, it was announced that the duo have signed on to direct a feature film adaptation of the Disneyland attraction Big Thunder Mountain Railroad.
+In August 2022, it was announced that the duo has signed to direct a feature film adaptation of the Disneyland attraction Big Thunder Mountain Railroad.

+In November 2022, Templemore was set to solo-direct Keke Palmer in the action-comedy Moxie, while Ellwood was announced in May 2023 to be directing the cybercrime action thriller Gargoyle, as well as her own script about Esther Williams' LSD trip.

+Templemore and Ellwood directed two episodes of the first season of the Apple TV+ series Silo.
+Templemore solo directed four episodes of Silo's second season.
+They directed two episodes of the 2023 Apple TV+ series Lessons in Chemistry.

+As of 2025, Ellwood was in pre-production on and attached to solo direct the feature Back Together, from the original script by Erin Cardillo about an indecisive woman who goes backwards in time.
+Other recent projects included The Queen, based on the magazine article and book by Josh Levin.

-Personal life
+Personal lives

-The two are from London, and are based in Los Angeles and London as of January 2019.
-Bert grew up in Johannesburg.
-Bertie grew up in Leicester, England.
-The two like to call themselves "the Berts".
+Templemore and Ellwood are from London, and are based in Los Angeles and London as of January 2019.
+Templemore grew up in Johannesburg, and Ellwood grew up in Leicester, England.
+They like to call themselves "the Berts" and have not revealed why they chose the names Bert and Bertie.

-Their influences include the Coen brothers, Guillermo del Toro, Jean-Pierre Jeunet, Marc Caro, and Tim Burton.
+Their influences include the Coen brothers, Guillermo del Toro, Jean-Pierre Jeunet, Marc Caro and Tim Burton.